-Policy instrument that will have the greatest impact on flagships is certainly national and / or regional financial assistance available from various funds and programs.
-In the Republic of Croatia, funding for research and development is currently planned through the National Recovery and Resilience Plan 2021-2026 and the National Development Strategy of the Republic of Croatia until 2030.
+Policy instruments that will have impact on flagships are certainly national and / or regional support available from various funds and programs.
+In the Republic of Croatia, support for research and development is currently planned through the National Recovery and Resilience Plan 2021-2026 and the National Development Strategy of the Republic of Croatia until 2030.
 The strategic plans of the Republic of Croatia are financed from the national budget and from European Union funds.
 Within both strategic plans are planned investments in research and development with the aim of strengthening science, research, and technology.
 In addition to Croatia, the partners involved in the project also come from Hungary, Slovenia, Germany, Italy, Austria, and Poland.
-When applying for projects, each of the partners proposed national and / or regional instruments to be used to finance the projects.
-The policy instruments for project financing identified by the project partners are shown in Table 1.
-Almost all partners list some of the regional funds and projects as financing instruments, and partners from Slovenia, Germany, Italy, and Poland also list some national instruments.
-Prominent national instruments for financing research and development are the National Funds for Learning Manufacturing Laboratories and SIO program (2020 - 2022) in Slovenia, Clusters4future-BMBF in Germany, Poland Prize in Poland and START4.0 in Italy.
-The regional funding instruments highlighted by the partners mainly relate to calls for funding from EU projects and funds, where the European Regional Development Fund (ERDF), Horizon Europe, Interreg Europe, Digital Europe and the Danube Transnational Program are the most represented.
+When applying for projects, each of the partners proposed national and / or regional instruments that can be used to support the projects.
+The policy instruments proposed by flagship partners are listed and explained below.